jlehikoinen/ScriptingInSwiftDemo/README.md

-# Swift Script GUI App Demo
+# Scripting in Swift Demo

 "Scripting in Swift" demo for FinMacAdmin meetup 25.04.2019.